 I like old books.There is a smell and feel about them I miss with the digital alternative.
 Real books when I have time, digital when I have none.

-This is my retelling of one of the great love stories of the ancient world - one you may not have heard of :) I write books for fun.
+This is my retelling of a love story from the ancient world.
+One you may not have heard of.
+I write books for fun.
 If you are interested in watching a book being written, read on.

 Calpurnia - On Love

 You come up behind me, and whisper, "I knew I would find you here."